Han Kwang-song: International career

+With the North Korea U16, Han won the AFC U-16 Championship held in Thailand in September 2014.
+He scored four goals in the competition, including the equaliser in the final which North Korea won 2–1 against rivals South Korea.

-Han made his senior debut for North Korea on 6 June 2017, in a friendly against Qatar.
+On 6 June 2017, Han made his senior debut for North Korea, in a friendly against Qatar.
 He played in the 2019 AFC Asian Cup qualifiers, helping North Korea qualify to the final tournament.
 Han was called up for the final squad, playing against Saudi Arabia – against whom he was sent off – and Lebanon in the group stage.
 His first international goal came on 14 November 2019, in a 2022 FIFA World Cup qualification match against Turkmenistan.

+Due to the COVID-19 restrictions in North Korea, their national team did not play a match after the 2022 World Cup qualifiers until the 2026 qualifiers in 2023.
+Han started in his nation's first game in a 1–0 loss against Syria.
+He scored a goal and provided an assist in a 6–1 win over Myanmar in the second game of qualifiers.

 Style of play

 An ambidextrous player, Han's main characteristics are his dribbling, eye for goal and vision of the game.

-Personal life
+Issues relating to North Korean sanctions

-Han is subject to the politics of the North Korean government; he cannot give interviews, and it is alleged that most of his salary is sent to the government.
-Due to United Nations (UN) sanctions, which prohibit North Korean citizens from working abroad due to the country's nuclear programme, Han cannot play overseas.
-Indeed, the UN cited his transfer from Juventus to Al-Duhail as a violation of their international sanctions.
+Han's career has been heavily influenced by the politics of the North Korean government and international sanctions.
+He is unable to give interviews, and it was previously alleged that most of his salary was sent to the North Korean government.
+However, his contract with Al-Duhail reportedly prevented him from sending money to North Korea.
+Due to United Nations (UN) sanctions, which prohibit North Korean citizens from working abroad due to the country's nuclear programme, Han has been unable to play overseas since 2021.
+His transfer from Juventus to Al-Duhail in 2020 was deemed a violation of these sanctions, leading to the termination of his contract in 2021.

+Unable to return to North Korea due to COVID-19 restrictions, Han reportedly spent 2–3 years stranded at the North Korean embassy in China, training alone, according to former North Korean international An Yong-hak.
+He had last been seen on 20 August 2020.
+He later represented North Korea in a 2026 World Cup qualifier against Syria in 2023 after the restrictions were lifted, marking the country's first international match in years.